Montagnard (Vietnam): Post Vietnam War

 In February 2001, thousands of Montagnards participated in mass protests demanding returns of ancestral lands and religious freedom.
 Other such protests took place in 2002, 2004, and 2008.
 The protests involved marches and sit ins.
 The nearby government officials reacted with military involvement and police arrests.
 Many Montagnards such as the Jarai were put on trial and imprisoned for years for their involvement in the protests.
 Some Montagnards residing in the United States also traveled to Washington, D.C. to protest and bring awareness to the Montagnards back in Vietnam.
+Pressured by indigenous demonstrations, in July 2004 Vietnamese Prime Minister Phan Văn Khải passed Bill 134, pledged to allocate every low-income indigenous household a plot of 0.37 acre of farm land or at least 2,150 sqft (200 square meters) of housing land, also limited or suspended the uncontrolled migration of Vietnamese onto the Central Highlands.

 More than 1,000 Montagnard refugees have entered Ratanakiri and Mondulkiri, Cambodia, since 2001, raising issues of Cambodia's international law obligations toward refugees and its right to control its border.
 The government has a policy of deporting Degar refugees to Vietnam, viewing them as illegal immigrants to the country, and has threatened prosecution of Ratanakiri residents who aid them.
 Human rights organizations have described this policy as a violation of Cambodia's international law obligation of non-refoulement (not forcibly returning refugees to a country in which they will be harmed).
 Though the United Nations High Commissioner for Refugees has become involved processing asylum applications, refugees are often forcibly returned before they are able to apply for asylum.
 Many refugees have hidden in Ratanakiri's forests to avoid deportation.

 In 2003, the group gained admittance to the Unrepresented Nations and Peoples Organization as the "Degar-Montagnards", but this membership was discontinued in 2016.
+Since 1990, the Montagnard Foundation, Inc. (Tổ chức Quỹ người Thượng) has been a political organization whose mission is to protect the rights of the Montagnard in Vietnam.

+Diaspora

 Outside of southeast Asia, the largest community of Montagnards in the world is located in Greensboro, North Carolina, US.
 Greensboro is also the home of several community and lobbying organizations, such as the Montagnard Foundation, Inc.